All Products

 image.png

-The cross-zone migration of proxy nodes affects your workloads only if you use a database proxy endpoint to connect to your RDS instance.
+The cross-zone migration of database proxies affects your workloads only if you use a database proxy endpoint to connect to your RDS instance.
 If your RDS instance runs RDS High-availability Edition and you use the endpoint of the primary RDS instance or a read-only RDS instance to connect your application to the RDS instance, your workloads are not affected.
 If your RDS instance runs RDS Cluster Edition and you use the read/write endpoint, read-only endpoint, or direct node connection endpoint to connect your application to the RDS instance, your workloads are not affected.
-We recommend that you connect your application to the RDS instance by using the preceding endpoints and migrate database proxies across zones during off-peak hours.
+We recommend that you connect your application to the RDS instance using the preceding endpoints and migrate database proxies across zones during off-peak hours.

 Does the nearest access feature become unavailable after you migrate proxy nodes across zones?